grafana/Grafana-Alloy-for-Beginners/README_2.md

 docker compose up
 ```
 ### Common tasks
-We will be using the `config.alloy` file to build pipelines for Infrastructure O11y and Observability O11y.
+We will be using the `config.alloy` file to build pipelines for Infrastructure O11y and Applications O11y.
 Whenever we make changes to the file, we must reload the config.

 #### Reloading the config